microsoft/FluidFramework/packages/dds/tree/README.md

 `@fluid-internal/tree` depends on the Fluid runtime (various packages in `@fluidframework/*`) and will be depended on directly by application using it (though at that time it will be moved out of `@fluid-internal`).
-`@fluid-internal/tree` is also complex, so its implementation is broken up into several parts with have carefully controlled dependencies to help ensure the codebase is maintainable.
+`@fluid-internal/tree` is also complex, so its implementation is broken up into several parts which have carefully controlled dependencies to help ensure the codebase is maintainable.
 The goal of this internal structuring is to make evolution and maintenance easy.
-Some of the principals used to guide this are:
+Some of the principles used to guide this are:

 - Avoid cyclic dependencies: